Tankless Water Heater Not Working? Here’s What to Check

 Scenario 3: Water runs hot, then cold, then hot again.

 It’s the dreaded cold water sandwich, which most often occurs in the shower.
 (What a great start to your day, eh?)
 Here’s what’s probably happening: Someone showered just before you.
 The hot water you’re feeling in the beginning is the leftovers from the previous person.
 Then, the water gets cold again while the tankless water heater is re-heating the water for your shower.
+Know how to thaw tankless hot water heater.
 Then, once the heater does its job, you get your hot water again.

 If this happens a lot or really gets on your nerves, ask your North Carolina plumber if a mini tank water heater could help.
 A small tank will give hot water while the tankless unit heats up, preventing this cold water sandwich in the future.